Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Methods

 Numerical simulations were performed using both custom and pre-packaged codes in the Tensorflow \cite{tensorflow2015-whitepaper} and Qiskit \cite{qiskit} software packages.
 Numerical experiments in Section \ref{sec:QAOAWarmestCompare} were performed on the high performance computing cluster at the School of Industrial and Systems Engineering at Georgia Institute of Technology.
 Jobs were sent to various servers in the cluster as they became available; a listing of the servers and their specifications can be found in Table \ref{tab:cluster}.

 Classical optimization was performed using standard optimizers available in {\sc python}, including ADAM \cite{KB14}, L-BFGS-B \cite{bfgsRef}, and COBYLA \cite{cobylaRef}.
 For hardware results, we first describe the usage of IBM's Guadalupe device along with Qiskit software and the COBYLA optimizer.
 The Guadalupe device is a 16 qubit superconducting hardware with a heavy hexagonal connectivity.
 This device typically has average single qubit gate errors of $3.7204\times 10^{-4}$, two-qubit gate errors of $1.075\times 10^{-2}$ and measurement error of $1.776\times 10^{-2}$, representing a quantum device of comparable quality to the state of the art.
+For the QAOA-Warmest runs shown in Fig~\ref{fig:Guadalupe_comparison}, the run time on hardware can be estimated by the {\bf{schedule}} method of Qiskit for each corresponding circuit.
+The run times for $p=0,1,2$ are $7182~ \textrm{ns},14968~\textrm{ns},17379~\textrm{ns}$, respectively.
+Standard QAOA runs have comparable run times as they differ only by single qubit gates as compared to QAOA-Warmest.
 For these hardware runs, we seed the classical optimization process with ideal parameters ($\gamma^*,\beta^*$) found in simulation and perform 20 optimization steps each with 8192 shots on hardware.
 Noisy simulations using hardware-informed noise models were performed with 200 optimization steps and 3000 shots.
 These simulations were performed on GTRI's Icehammer cluster using a node with a Xeon-Gold6242R processor with 80 cores and 376 GB of memory.
 Secondly, for our results on Quantinuum hardware, we only evaluate a single point in parameter space (at $\gamma^*,\beta^*$) at each $p$ depth with 1000 shots.
 This choice was motivated in order to reduce the cost of hardware runs and do not represent any device or fundamental limitation.
+The Quantinuum H1-1 20 qubit device reports average single qubit gate errors of $5 \times 10^{-5}$, two qubit gate errors of $3 \times 10^{-3}$ and SPAM errors of $3 \times 10^{-3}$.
 Noisy simulation of the Quantinuum device were also performed through the cloud, provided by the Quantinuum service.